 Current research: Wyn has just completed a poetry-film project he’s been developing with poet and colleague Professor Philip Gross.
 Flow & Frame comprises of a series of 2 mins x 13 short films, filmed on the banks of the River Taff, each one contemplating the ancient Greek philosopher, Heraclitus’s famous saying about how no-one steps into the same river twice.
 A shorter version of the film is being entered into the Zebra Poetry Film Festival, Berlin, 2014.

-Dr Ruth McElroy is Director of the Creative Industries Research Institute at the University of South Wales, which draws together more than 30 researchers working in art, broadcasting, drama, film, music, photography, and media studies.
+Ruth McElroy is Professor of Creative Industries and Director of the Creative Industries Research Institute at the University of South Wales, which draws together more than 30 researchers working in art, broadcasting, drama, film, music, photography, and media studies.
 Ruth lectures in TV Studies, consumer cultures, and media audiences.
-She is also co-director, with Dr Lisa Lewis, of the Centre for the Study of Media and Culture in Small Nations.
+She is also co-director, with Professor Lisa Lewis, of the Centre for the Study of Media and Culture in Small Nations.

 A professional musician since 1987, during which time I have co-written and/or performed on records selling over 10 million copies.
 I have also been lecturing in Higher Education since 2009, focusing on the area of Popular Music.
 I am currently in the final year of my doctoral research, which is concerned with the situated realities and practice of contemporary music-makers.